“How we spend our days is, of course, how we spend our lives,” says author Annie Dillard.

 Seneca states that what we do each day figures the meaning of our life and calibrates the “relative” passage of time.
 He says, “ Life, if lived well, is long enough, ” and one can depart with a sense of contentment.

 Most of us know the preciousness of time and try to manage it in optimum ways so as to serve our goals and to accomplish whatever our pursuit is in life.
-But still we live as if we are never going to die.
+Yet we live as if we are never going to die.
 For example, I find myself flipping into the mindset whereby I am tempted to push off the end of my time far away, at least not within near sight and I am easily convinced that I have ample time for this and for that.
-On the instant, I hear my pleasure-seeking ego imposing me “ get the most of the day, don’t think about tomorrow now, enjoy while you can, life is too short for all that hassle tassel, you think too much or why bother after all…don’t be stupid, just count the pleasures…seek to have more while you can…” In this illusory state, I may get swayed and end up spending a would-be-productive time interval of my day on unnecessary, valueless peddling which does not bring me one foot closer to my ultimate goal.
+On the instant, I hear my pleasure-seeking ego imposing me “ get the most of the day, don’t think about tomorrow now, enjoy while you can, life is too short for all that hassle, you think too much or why bother after all…don’t be stupid, just count the pleasures…seek to have more while you can…” In this illusory state, I may get swayed and end up spending a would-be-productive time interval of my day on unnecessary, valueless peddling which does not bring me one foot closer to my ultimate goal.

-Apart from dwelling in prolonging or shortcutting the “ subjective relativity of time ” there is also hope from science.
-The dream of finding the elixir of life since the ancient ages has now become the top research matter of advanced science.
-The quest of living longer is the aspiration of numerous people, perhaps more passionately than ever for the highest amount of financial resources are now poured into the research of immortality.
 Yet most of the philosophers and savants in east and west argue that a never-ending life filled with fast fleeting pleasures and the ups and downs of humanly sufferings could be tiresome and relentless for our spirit.
 It is the very awareness of our impermanence that gives our lives meaning, hope and zest to do well, to do what is good around us and to do it in good time.
 Their argument is based on the fact that it is in human nature to leave “ good traces, and heart-warming memories ” behind and that is the kernel in attaining happiness which lasts.

 Our life in this world is akin to a single night spent in a lavish manor or a meager inn: no more should we lose ourselves and revel in the luxury of the manor than become disheartened by the austerity of the inn, for in either case we are merely overnight guests who will spend the rest of our lives in another abode that we would do well to prepare for now.
 What greater joy than to enter a home in which everything has been provisioned for us; miserable are those who depart this world with no home or provisions.
 [1]